sameersbn/docker-gitlab/README.md

 - **GITLAB_REPOS_DIR**: The git repositories folder in the container.
 Defaults to `/home/git/data/repositories`
 - **GITLAB_BACKUP_DIR**: The backup folder in the container.
 Defaults to `/home/git/data/backups`
 - **GITLAB_BUILDS_DIR**: The build traces directory.
 Defaults to `/home/git/data/builds`
+- **GITLAB_DOWNLOADS_DIR**: The repository downloads directory.
+A temporary zip is created in this directory when users click **Download Zip** on a project.
+Defaults to `/home/git/data/tmp/downloads`.
 - **GITLAB_SHARED_DIR**: The directory to store the build artifacts.
 Defaults to `/home/git/data/shared`
 - **GITLAB_ARTIFACTS_ENABLED**: Enable/Disable GitLab artifacts support.
 Defaults to `true`.
 - **GITLAB_ARTIFACTS_DIR**: Directory to store the artifacts.
 Defaults to `$GITLAB_SHARED_DIR/artifacts`